 In fact, relatively few portraits of Mary which were made during her lifetime survive.
 Contemporary accounts record that she was tall, over 6ft, and striking in appearance, with auburn hair and brown eyes.

-Ten objects which depict Mary, members of her family, and record or commemorate key moments from her life, have been highlighted and can be viewed now at the Scottish National Portrait Gallery.
+Explore ten objects which depict Mary, members of her family, and record or commemorate key moments from her life.

 Mary of Guise was the mother of Mary, Queen of Scots.